On this page:

 To uphold ethical practices, CORE requires research studies involving human subjects to describe their process of going through review by an Institutional Review Board (IRB)—with the understanding that a study may be deemed exempt or may not meet the definition of research that would require IRB review.
 Please note that the determination of exemption and/or minimal risk for a study is made by an IRB, not the researcher(s) or project client.

-Refer to the 2019 CORE Application Brochure for more information about CORE’s IRB process requirement.
+Refer to the 2020 CORE Application Brochure or more information about CORE’s IRB process requirement.
 For more information about IRB also consider: